LennaHammer/English/EVP/out/words_adjective.md

 /ˈsʌn.i/
 [A2]bright because of light from the sun
 - We're having the party outdoors, so I'm hoping it'll be sunny.
-- It was a lovely sunny day.
+- It was a lovely sunny `day`.

 ## 288. sure ## adjective
 /ʃʊr/ CERTAIN
 [A2]certain
 - What's wrong with him?
-"I'm not sure."
+"I'm `not` sure."
-- I'm sure (that) I left my keys on the table.
+- I'm sure `(that)` I left my keys on the table.
-- I’m not sure where they live.
+- I’m not sure `where` they live.
-- Ben isn't sure whether/if he'll be able to come to the party or not.
+- Ben isn't sure `whether/if` he'll be able to come to the party or not.
-- Are you sure about that?
+- Are you sure `about` that?
-- She’s sure to win.
+- She’s sure `to` win.

 ## 289. sure ## adjective
 /ʃʊr/ make sure (that)